thephpleague/url/dev-master/url/properties.md

 ## URL parts and components

-You can access the URL individual parts and components using their respective getter methods.
+You can access the URL individual parts and components as string and/or integer using their respective getter methods.

 ~~~php
 use League\Url\Url;